Cabrillo Symphonic Chorus History

 2017 Season

-VERDI'S REQUIEM with the Santa Cruz Symphony, Daniel Stewart conducting, in May 2017
+With the Santa Cruz Symphony, Daniel Stewart Conducting

 35th Music for the Feast of Christmas, December 2017